eclipse/adore/documentation/technical_reference_manual/setup/prerequisites.md

 ```bash
 df -h . | awk 'NR==2 {print "Available Free Space:", $4}'
 ```

+### Time
+On the first build of ADORe you will need ~15-20 minutes to download and clone all the sources, dependencies, and context.
+Subsequent builds are very quick after requisite caches (apt, docker) have been established.

+> **ℹ️ INFO:**
+> Build and fetch times can very greatly depending on system configuration and
+> network.

 ## Conclusion
 Once you have to correct operating system, adequate free space, as well as, have make and docker